 “But what did you mean, one such as I?”
-Abelone asked, as she scrambled to her feet.
+Abelone asked again, as she scrambled to her feet.

 “Doesn’t matter.
 Go inside.
 You’ll know soon enough.”
 With that the cat darted down the path and merged into the inky black shadows around the gate.
 Abelone shivered again, but not with cold this time.
 She slid back into the kitchen, and made sure to lock the door behind her.

-That night, as she was preparing to go to bed, there was a knock on her bedroom door.
+That night, as she was preparing to go to bed, there was a knock on Anelone’s bedroom door.

 “Come in,” she called, brushing her hair.
-Every evening she would brush her dark hair until it shone, and every morning it looked the same mess it always did, but still she never missed a night.
+Every evening she would brush her dark hair until it shone, plait it neatly in a rope down her back, and every morning it looked the same mess it always did, but still she never missed a night.
 Her father, Marten opened the door, peering though his glasses short-sightedly at her.